patrickamsler/ml-notes/readme.md

 - $m$ is the number of training examples.
 - $f_{wb}(x^{(i)})$ is the predicted value of the model for the $i$-th training example.
 - $y^{(i)}$ is the actual value for the $i$-th training example.
+- Squaring the differences ensures all errors are positive, which avoids negative and positive errors canceling each other out.
+- It heavily penalizes larger errors, making the model more sensitive to significant deviations.

 ### Gradient Descent